 “As soon as the project [Frankenstein] was announced, Universal started gnawing their teeth and threatening to beat us to death with their legal cudgels.
 Never mind that the original Mary Shelley novel was in public domain, they had made the movie, and God forbid we should infringe their ‘copyright.’”

 Unfortunately for Hammer, Universal was just as disagreeable when it came to Dracula.
-Eventually, the two studios agreed to a 80 page legal document that covered the copyright issues Universal so worried about.
+Eventually, the two studios agreed to an 80 page legal document that covered the copyright issues Universal so worried about.

-Even as the legal agreement was worked out, Hammer plowed right along with filming, and production on Horror of Dracula began in November 1957.
+As the legal agreement was worked out, Hammer plowed right along with filming.
+Production on Horror of Dracula began in November 1957.

 Friends and Foes

 Playing the film’s title character of Dracula was Christopher Lee.
 The 6 foot 5 inch Lee, similar to Peter Cushing, struggled as an actor for ten years before finally earning his big break as “The Creature,” the gruesome creation of Cushing’s Baron Frankenstein, in The Curse of Frankenstein (1957).

 Lee, who, for so many years found that:

 “I wasn’t getting anywhere looking like myself,”

 suddenly found that his height, usually a deterrent in movie work, was actually an assert in Hammer’s horror films.